skycrafters/responder/actions/SendDiscord/documentation.md

-2. Now that you've setup webhooks on your discord channel, navigate to `config-default.yml` in the /actions/SendDiscord/ directory of this repository.
+2. Now that you've setup webhooks on your discord channel, navigate to `config-default.yml` in the /actions/SendDiscord/ directory.
 In that file, replace the value of `webhookURL` from the 'place-holder URL' to the actual webhook URL that you received when you enabled webhooks on your discord channel.